 If you were injured in a pedestrian crash, consult for free with an experienced New Jersey personal injury lawyer at The Rothenberg Law Firm.
 We can serve as zealous advocates for you and immediately begin building your case and investigating the facts surrounding it.
-We will not rest until we’re done fighting to get you the compensation you deserve.
-With the help of an experienced pedestrian accident lawyer from our firm, we will ensure that you meet all legal deadlines, and will handle all communications and negotiations with the insurance company on your behalf.
+We will not rest until we're done fighting to get you the fair compensation you deserve.
+With the help of an experienced pedestrian accident lawyer from our personal injury law firm, we will ensure that you meet all legal deadlines, and will handle all communications and negotiations with the insurance company on your behalf.

 What Are Common Types of New Jersey Pedestrian Accidents?